shub-krishan208/MASK-W25-ShubhamKrishan-24MA10063/README.md

 3. The user is shown a score at the top and they can select from the given options (4 options)
 4. Lastly, there is a overall summary of the quiz (what they did right and what they did wrong) and final score.
 5. Also, there is a retry button (they again have to give a username, the db won't be concerned with unique usernames)

+## Todo

+1. Need to setup tailwindcss
+2. need to make the frontend